Studio portrait of Madge Nason (left) and Bertha Nason (right), both wearing school uniforms.

 The handwritten note on the reverse side reads: Bertha and Madge Nason.
 Chippewas from Minn.

-Studio portrait of Bertha Nason and Madge Nason, both wearing school uniforms.
+Studio portrait of Bertha Nason (left) and Madge Nason (right), both wearing school uniforms.

 A series of twenty nine letters written to Captain Richard H. Pratt in response to a questionnaire sent to former students.
 The accompanying questionnaire forms are not included.